Birevan/NFC-Addons/README.md

 # New Frontier Craft addons, structure packs and texture packs

-Here you can find various things I've made or ported for [New Frontier Craft](https://newfrontiercraft.net/thread/51/front-page).
+Here you can find various things I’ve made or ported for [New Frontier Craft](https://newfrontiercraft.net/thread/51/front-page).

 ## [Addons](mods)